 - salt, to taste

+Step #6.
+Combine ingredients.
 Combine the rice with the scallions and mushrooms.
 Season with salt to taste.
+Serve!

 Storage

-Did this easy recipe change your mind about including brown rice in your meal plan?
-Let me know what you thought in the comments and please share the recipe!
+Did this easy recipe change your mind about including brown rice 🍚 in your meal plan?
+If you tried this recipe tutorial for How to Cook Brown Rice on the Stove or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
+And please share the recipe!

 How to Cook Brown Rice on the Stove